The Best Tent For Dog Owners 2021(Reviews)

 - Easy to set up and dismantle

 The tent is easy to set up and dismantle taking up no more than 7 minutes of your time.
-The tent design also takes advantage of the patented WeatherTec system from Coleman as well as a rainfly both of which help to keep the tent interior dry and comfortable.
-The pet friendly tents are made from durable Polyguard fabric as well as a strong frame designed to last season after season.
+The tent design also takes advantage of the patented WeatherTec system from Coleman as well as a rainfly and tent poles both of which help to keep the tent interior dry and comfortable.
+The pet friendly tents are made from durable Polyguard durable fabric as well as a strong frame designed to last season after season.

 - Properly ventilated

-The tent walls are made from 68D polyester and a 40D non-see-um mesh ensuring that you get a great tent that will withstand the elements and keep away the UV light.
+The budget tent walls are made from 68D polyester and 40D non-see-um mesh walls ensuring that you get a great tent that will withstand the elements and keep away the UV light.
 The floor is made of 68D nylon that is highly water-resistant while at the same time being durable enough to withstand the onslaught of a dog’s paws.
 The construction is fully taped making the tent sturdier and keeping the water out even during a heavy downpour.

 - Easy to set up and use